slatedocs/slate/source/includes/_PaymentTransaction.md

 			<td>pccn2<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>
 			<td>Hash of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.
 			<br><br>
-			<b>Note</b>: The has must be of the full card number, not a masked or tokenized representation.</td>
+			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.</td>
 		</tr>
 		<tr>
 			<td>pcct2<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>